xz0127/tp/docs/DeveloperGuide.md

 1. User requests to find a patient by name.
 2. Nuudle shows the list of patients with the requested name.
-3. User request to view patient record of a specific patient.
+3. User request to view patient record of a patient in the list.
 4. Nuudle shows the list of records for that patient.

    Use case ends.